awesomemotive/one-click-demo-import/readme.md

 *Release Date - 20 May 2016*

-* Preview import images can now be defined for multiple predefined import files (check FAQ "How to predefine demo imports?" for more info).
+* Preview import images can now be defined for multiple predefined import files (check FAQ "How to predefine demo imports?" for more info),
+* You can now also import customizer options (more info in the FAQ).

 ### 1.1.0 ###